CBIIT/NCI-DOE-Collab-Pilot2-MuMMI/README.md

 ### Suite Components

 1) **Maestro Workflow Conductor**: It is a Python-based workflow manager used in MuMMI that is used to run the macro model on partitions of the nodes, run inference on lipid patches in order to determine their importance, instantiate the CG setup jobs, spawn and track theCG simulations on the important patches, and run the in situ analysis.
-It interfaces with Flux in the backend.[GitHub Link](https://github.com/LLNL/maestrowf)
+It interfaces with Flux in the backend.
+[GitHub Link](https://github.com/LLNL/maestrowf)

 2) **Flux**:is the resource manager used for MuMMI that allows the workflow manager to break up the allocated nodes in custom, optimized ways.
 It is designed to be configured and run directly by the user inside of allocated jobs after they are optimally placed on the nodes by the scheduler.
 Flux assigns the jobs picked out in Maestro to the backend scheduler.
 MuMMI uses a Maestro plugin for Flux to allow WM’s interface to remain virtually independent of the ongoing development within Flux and to allow the option to switch schedulers in the future.
 [GitHub Link](https://flux-framework.github.io/)

-3) **ddcMD**: It is LLNL’s own GPU-accelerated MD software that utilizes the Martini force field and it is faster than competitors such as AMBER, GROMACS, etc. ddcMD is used in by MuMMI in two ways: (1) a CPU-only version of it is used to integrate protein equations of motion in the macro model and (2) a customized GPU version of it is used for the micro model CG simulations utilizing the Martini force field.[GitHub Link](https://github/com/LLNL/ddcMD)
+3) **ddcMD**: It is LLNL’s own GPU-accelerated MD software that utilizes the Martini force field and it is faster than competitors such as AMBER, GROMACS, etc. ddcMD is used in by MuMMI in two ways: (1) a CPU-only version of it is used to integrate protein equations of motion in the macro model and (2) a customized GPU version of it is used for the micro model CG simulations utilizing the Martini force field.
+[GitHub Link](https://github/com/LLNL/ddcMD)

 4) **GridSim2D/Moose**: This is the finite element software implementing the equations of motion for the lipids within the dynamic density functional theory framework that is the larger part of the macro model, the other part of which is implemented using a CPU-only version of ddcMD to simulate the protein beads on the lipid membrane, which interact through potentials of mean force.
 [GitHub Link](??)